 “Was it an attack?”
 Anna asked.

 Tobias just threw her a dark look.
-“You know I cant answer that.
+“You know I can’t answer that.
 For all I know the rail company had some faulty TNT stored in there!”

-The Sheriff was clearly not happy.
+The sheriff was clearly not happy.
 Anna peered around his shoulder to see if she could see any bodies on the floor or morgue carts.

 “Everyone alright?
 I mean.
-No one’s--” she said.
+No one’s—?” she asked.
 Panic leapt into her throat.

 Wade would have thrown himself right into the middle of it, wouldn’t he?
 That was the kind of man that he was.
-She couldn’t imagine him injured, he had seemed so alive last night…
+She couldn’t imagine him injured; he had seemed so alive last night…

 “Dead?
 No. Thankfully.
 Not one person injured.
-Me and Wade kept people from the fire for the worst part of it, letting it burn itself out.
-Of course, now they’ve lost a lot of stock, but I don’t suppose that is any worry of ours,” Tobias said gruffly.
+Wade and I kept people from the fire for the worst part of it, letting it burn itself out.
+Of course, now they’ve lost a lot of stock, but I don’t suppose that is any worry of ours.”
+Tobias said gruffly.

 Anna wasn’t prepared for the sense of relief that passed through her at that.
 She felt herself smiling despite herself.